 - Chamfered the edges, and then applying Cyanoacrylate glue (CA) can prevent the carbon fibre from delamination in a hard crash

 In this tutorial I will show you how to prepare a carbon fibre frame by filing the edges.
 It’s best to do this under running water to avoid breathing in CF dust, the ultra fine particles are harmful to your lungs.

-Most frames are designed for very specific applications and flying style, usually stated in the product description, for example:
+Frames are designed for specific application and flying styles, usually stated in the product description.
+The flying styles are:

 - Long range

 With that being said, there’s no hard rule what frame you must use for what purpose.
 You can totally race with a freestyle frame, or you could freestyle with a racing frame.

 If you are just starting out, I would recommend a freestyle frame as they are versatile, generally easier to build thanks to the roomy body, and they are relatively durable against crashes.